jerith/Platform-Guild/language-guides/python/language.rst

 Beyond the reasoning outlined in :ref:`serializing arbitrary objects
 <serializing-objects>`, the standard library's :mod:`pickle` module suffers
 from an unfortunate calamity of problems.
-It's completely insecure from untrusted input and is also generally completely insuitable for its primary purpose of serializing objects because it offers no ability to evolve an object's API once pickled data has been persisted.
+It's completely insecure from untrusted input and is also generally completely unsuitable for its primary purpose of serializing objects because it offers no ability to evolve an object's API once pickled data has been persisted.